magento/merchdocs/src/payment/klarna-setup.md

 1. Do one of the following:

-   - To create a new account, Click <span class="btn">Get Started</span>.
+   - To create a new account, click <span class="btn">Get Started</span>.
 Then, complete the onboarding process to create an account.
 When you receive the confirmation email from Klarna, click <span class="btn">Activate account</span> to log in.
    - If you already have an account, click **Log in** in the upper-right corner.

      ![Create a Klarna Merchant Account]({% link images/images/payments-klarna-merchant-account-create.png %}){: .zoom}